Always There When You Need Us

 In 2002, the department went on-line with a new Computer Aided Dispatch System and Records Management System.
 The new system greatly improved department operations by streamlining data entry and making it easier to access and search for information.
 It was one of the department’s first efforts at using modern technology to improve day-to-day operations.

 In 2002, Chief Richard C. Mulhall was sworn in as Newington’s 6th Chief of Police.

 The Department consisted on 43 sworn officers, 6 dispatchers, 1 animal control officer and 5.5 civilian employees.

 On December 30, 2004, Master Police Officer Peter J. Lavery was shot and killed in the line of duty after arriving at a local residence to investigate a report of a domestic violence complaint.
 MPO Lavery was ambushed and shot multiple times by a suspect who was armed with a fully automatic assault rifle.
 MPO Lavery was the first Newington police officer killed in the line of duty.
 In October of 2005, the new Police Department Headquarters was officially opened and named in his honor.

 On September 1st, 2004 a ground breaking ceremony took place for the new police department.

 The finishing touches are done on the new police department in August 2005.
 The building was completed and occupied in September 2005.

 The new police department facility was officially named on October 15, 2005 in memory of Master Police Officer Peter J. Lavery who was slain in the line of duty of December 30, 2004.

-The department’s commitment to the community is to preserve peace and public order, prevent and detect crime, apprehend offenders, and protect persons and property under the laws of the State of Connecticut and the ordinances of the Town of Newington.
+The department’s commitment to the community is to preserve peace and public order, provide community assistance, prevent and deter crimes, apprehend offenders, and protect persons and property in accordance with the laws of the State of Connecticut and the ordinances of the Town of Newington.